tcpalmer/nina-scheduler/getting-started.md

 3. Click the Edit icon to make changes:
   * Enter a name for the template.
 It usually makes sense to include the filter name in the template name, for example, 'Lum Default'.
   * Select the desired filter from the dropdown.
 The filter name options are loaded from the filter wheel configuration for this NINA profile (NINA Options > Equipment > Filter Wheel).
+  * Set a default exposure duration.
+This will be used unless overridden in Exposure Plans that use this template.
   * Review the other properties but the defaults are fine for now.

 See [Exposure Templates](target-management/exposure-templates.html) for details on all properties.
 After saving, your new template will appear in the Exposure Templates nav tree under the profile.